From Addressing Past Challenges to Maximizing Potential: The Trajectory of Self-Optimization

 trajectory of self-improvement

-The same tools you use to heal yourself can be used to upgrade yourself.
+The same tools you use to achieve personal restoration can be used to upgrade yourself.
 Here’s why the learning trajectory of self-improvement matters in whatever stage of life you’re in.

 When people first become interested in self-improvement, it’s usually because they want to “fix” something that they perceive as broken.